PearlFoe/pi-bite/README.md

 ```

 ### Result
-And the result... al least 8 times slower then 3rd attempt.
-May be I can get rid of writing result to files using python objects writen in C, but I don'n think it will give significant speen up.
+And the result... at least 8 times slower then 3rd attempt.
+May be I can get rid of writing result into files using python objects writen in C, but I don'n think it will give significant speed up.
 So I think I will stop at this point.

 If you interested in this experiment too and have suggesions how to make if faster, feel free to open issue.